The Institute for anti-trafficking Innovation

 Vulnerability, exploitation, human trafficking, and slavery cannot be eradicated without new, innovative strategies that prioritize systemic solutions and interventions that address situations of vulnerability before harm occurs.

 Change is constant and inevitable.
-As the problems of exploitation, trafficking and slavery evolve, the anti-trafficking movement must adopt an iterative process that strategically and systematically tests and evaluates existing programs as well as develops new ideas and pilot programs.
+As the problems of exploitation, trafficking and slavery evolve, the anti-trafficking movement must adopt an iterative process that strategically and systematically tests and evaluates existing programs as well as new ideas and pilot programs.

 We endeavor to create a safe, healthy working environment for our staff, advisors, and partners.
 We are committed to building an organization that values cultural humility and mutual accountability.